microsoft/nni/docs/Overview.md

 * *Configuration*: A configuration is an instance from the search space, that is, each hyperparameter has a specific value.

-* *Trial*: Trial is an individual attempt at applying a new configuration, for example, a set of hyperparameter values on a model, or a specific nerual architecture.
+* *Trial*: Trial is an individual attempt at applying a new configuration (e.g., a set of hyperparameter values, a specific nerual architecture).
+Trial code should be able to run with the provided configuration.

 * *Tuner*: Tuner is an AutoML algorithm, which generates a new configuration for the next try.
-A new trial runs with this configuration.
+A new trial will run with this configuration.

 * *Assessor*: Assessor analyzes trial's intermediate results (e.g., periodically evaluated accuracy on test dataset) to tell whether this trial can be early stopped or not.